Tolsi/trout/class-groups/README.md

 class group over distinct backends, as `ClassGroup::setup` will yield the same class group *regardless* of backend chosen.

-Compression of elements is implemented as described in <https://eprint.iacr.org/2020/196>, with slight changes for how `f` is derived from `g`.
+Compression of elements is implemented as described in <https://eprint.iacr.org/2020/196>.
 The decompression algorithm asserts the compressed representation was canonical.